When is the next full Moon? Full Moon calendar dates for 2024 and 2025

 Its bright light makes it much harder to see the stars beyond, but it does have a beauty all of its own – something easy to appreciate if you take the time to look.

-Using informal or formal names helps us appreciate the lunar cycle.
+Using informal or formal names helps us appreciate the lunar cycle, and were used in ancient times to keep track of the calendar throughout the year.

 Strawberry Moon rising.
 Credit: Mary McIntyre